anniegiang/izone-private-mail-archive/README.md

 PM officially announced service will be terminated on May 31, 2021, 23:59 (JST), and the members will stop sending mail on April 28, 2021, 23:59 (JST).
 This script will likely stop working when service is terminated.

-This script fetches every single mail you have ever received from the members you are subscribed to, and saves each mail as a static HTML file, which can be viewable indefinitely.
+This script fetches every single mail you have ever received from the members you are subscribed to, and saves each mail as a static HTML file, which is accessable indefinitely.
 All images are downloaded from PM's server, and saved as an image file.
+Additionally, a simple HTML file is generated to view mails either by member or all at once.
+The script will always ensure your inbox is updated and complete at each run-time, which is useful if fetches fail.

 ## Pre-reqs
 - npm